Superconductivity: Meissner effect

-When a superconductor is placed in a weak external magnetic field H, and cooled below its transition temperature, the magnetic field is ejected.
+When a superconductor is placed in a weak external magnetic field B_{a}=H_{a}, and cooled below its transition temperature, the magnetic field is ejected.
 The Meissner effect does not cause the field to be completely ejected but instead, the field penetrates the superconductor but only to a very small distance, characterized by a parameter λ, called the London penetration depth, decaying exponentially to zero within the bulk of the material.
 The Meissner effect is a defining characteristic of superconductivity.
 For most superconductors, the London penetration depth is on the order of 100 nm.

 The Meissner effect is sometimes confused with the kind of diamagnetism one would expect in a perfect electrical conductor: according to Lenz's law, when a changing magnetic field is applied to a conductor, it will induce an electric current in the conductor that creates an opposing magnetic field.
 In a perfect conductor, an arbitrarily large current can be induced, and the resulting magnetic field exactly cancels the applied field.

 The Meissner effect is distinct from this – it is the spontaneous expulsion that occurs during transition to superconductivity.
 Suppose we have a material in its normal state, containing a constant internal magnetic field.
 When the material is cooled below the critical temperature, we would observe the abrupt expulsion of the internal magnetic field, which we would not expect based on Lenz's law.

-The Meissner effect was given a phenomenological explanation by the brothers Fritz and Heinz London, who showed that the electromagnetic free energy in a superconductor is minimized provided $$\nabla^2\mathbf{H} = \lambda^{-2} \mathbf{H}\,$$ where H is the magnetic field and λ is the London penetration depth.
+The Meissner effect was given a phenomenological explanation by the brothers Fritz and Heinz London, who showed that the electromagnetic free energy in a superconductor is minimized provided $$\nabla^2\mathbf{B} = \lambda^{-2} \mathbf{B}\,$$ where B is the magnetic field and λ is the London penetration depth.